-- a.
+ia.
 Patient Record.
-The supervising physician must document an adequate legible patient record of his evaluation, assessment and plan for the patient prior to the initial cosmetic treatment.
-(3-28-23) - b.
+The supervising physician must document an adequate legible patient record of his evaluation, assessment, and plan for the patient prior to the initial cosmetic treatment.
+(3-28-23) b.
 Supervisory Responsibility.
 A supervising physician of medical personnel may not supervise more than three (3) such medical personnel contemporaneously.
 The Board, however, may authorize a supervising physician to supervise a total of six (6) such medical personnel contemporaneously if necessary to provide adequate cosmetic treatments and upon prior petition documenting adequate safeguards to protect the public health and safety.
-(3-28-23) - c.
+(3-28-23) iie.
 Available Supervision.
 The supervising physician will be on-site or immediately available to respond promptly to any questions or problems that may occur while a cosmetic treatment is being performed by medical personnel.
-Such supervision includes, but is not limited to: (3-28-23) - i.
-Periodic review of the medical records to evaluate the prescribed cosmetic treatments that are provided by such medical personnel including any adverse outcomes or changes in the treatment protocol; and
+Such supervision includes, but is not limited to: (3-28-23) ai.
+Periodic review of the medical records to evaluate the prescribed cosmetic treatments that are provided by such medical personnel including any adverse outcomes or changes in the treatment protocol; and (3-28-23) bii.
+Regularly scheduled conferences between the supervising physician and such medical personnel.
+(3-28-23) iiie.
+Verification of Training.
+The supervising physician is responsible to ensure that, with respect to any treatment performed, the medical personnel possess the proper training to perform the treatment, the indications for the prescribed treatment, and the pre- and post-procedure care involved.
+The supervising physician will verify the training of medical personnel upon the board-approved Medical Personnel Supervising Physician Registration form.
+The Medical Personnel Supervising Physician Registration Form will be maintained on file at each practice location and at the address of record of the supervising physician.
+(3-28-23) ivd.
+Scope of Cosmetic Treatments.